panuhorsmalahti/gulp-tslint/README.md

         .pipe(tslint.report('verbose'))
 );
 ```

+Types should work automatically with TypeScript 1.6 or newer when used in TypeScript.

 **tslint.json** is attempted to be read from near the input file.
 It **must be available** or supplied directly through the options.